This post may contain affiliate links, view our disclosure.

 For the Lamb Kebab:

-• Serve hot along with Sumac Onion and anything else you like.
+• Serve.
+Serve the kebabs hot along with sumac onion and anything else you like.

-• Nutritional Information: The nutrition information for this recipe was calculated without the Sumac Onions or serving suggestions.
+• Nutritional Information: The nutrition information for this recipe was calculated without the sumac onions or optional serving suggestions.

 • Skewers: You can use metal skewers or wooden skewers, but large metal skewers are more traditional.
 If you use wooden skewers, soak them in water for 20 minutes first.
 This will help prevent them from catching on fire on the grill.
 My skewers were large so I only needed 3 for all this meat; however, the amount of skewers you use doesn’t matter.
 Just note that if you use smaller skewers, the meat will cook faster.

-• Sumac Onion: Store this in a covered glass jar in the fridge for up to 3 days.
+• Sumac Onion Storage: Store this in a covered glass jar in the fridge for up to 3 days.
 Note that over time the onions will soften more.

 • Reheating: To reheat kebabs in an oven, remove the kebab meat from the skewer.
 Wrap the meat in foil, and add a splash of water.
 Heat in a 400F oven until warm, about 8 to 10 minutes.
 To reheat kebabs in an air fryer, remove the kebab meat from the skewer.
 Wrap the meat in foil, and add a splash of water.
 Heat in a 375F air fryer until warm, about 8 to 10 minutes.